emqx/emqx-docs/en_US/configuration/configuration.md

 Variform expressions are only applicable to certain configuration items.
 Do not use them unless specifically stated.
 :::

-::: tip
-NULL value:
+::: tip NULL value:
-In Variform expressions, a value-binding reference or sub-expression evaluation may yield an undefined value.
-An undefined value is presented as an empty string.
+In Variform expressions, a value-binding reference or sub-expression evaluation may result in an undefined value, which is represented as an empty string (`''`).

-Worth noting that if a JSON-decoded field is `null`, it is treated as undefined value (hence `''`), but not string value `"null"`.
+It is important to note that if a JSON-decoded field is `null`, it is treated as undefined value (hence `''`), but not string value `"null"`.
 :::

 #### Syntax